Teacher Tour 2019! Arrive Sunday, August 4- Depart Friday, August 9th

 We are a welcoming group, and our teachers group always winds up being quite diverse.
 Over 200 teachers have participated over the years, and many have returned two and three times.

 Because of the intimate nature of our site visits, participation in limited to approximately 15 participants.
 As our program continues to grow in popularity, the tour fills to capacity very quickly.
-It is likely that half of the places will be reserved before March 29, 2018.
+It is likely that all trip places will be reserved before the end of March.

 Please let me know as soon as possible if you want to be a part of our teacher's group and I will send you the registration materials via email.